TheNathannator/PlasticBand/Docs/Other/Santroller.md

 ### XInput Mode

-In XInput mode, output reports are handled the same way as the Stage Kit, using XInput rumble state to send commands.
+In XInput mode, output reports are handled the same way as the Stage Kit, using XInput rumble data to send commands.

 ```cpp
 struct XInputSantrollerCommand